LAGO: A Local-Global Optimization Framework Combining Trust Region Methods and Bayesian Optimization: Abstract

 \section{Abstract}

-We introduce LAGO, a \textbf{L}oc\textbf{A}l-\textbf{G}lobal \textbf{O}ptimization algorithm that combines gradient-enhanced Bayesian Optimization (BO) with gradient-based trust region local refinement through an adaptive competition mechanism.
+We introduce LAGO, a \textbf{L}oc\textbf{A}l-\textbf{G}lobal \textbf{O}ptimization framework coupling Bayesian Optimization (BO) and gradient-based trust region local refinement through an adaptive competition mechanism for smooth expensive-to-evaluate objective functions with available gradients.
 At each iteration, global and local optimization strategies independently propose candidate points, and the next evaluation is selected based on predicted improvement.
-LAGO separates global exploration from local refinement at the proposal level: the BO acquisition function is optimized outside the active trust region, while local function and gradient evaluations are incorporated into the global gradient-enhanced Gaussian process only when they satisfy a lengthscale-based minimum-distance criterion, reducing the risk of numerical instability during the local exploitation.
-This enables efficient local refinement when reaching promising regions, without sacrificing a global search of the design space.
-As a result, the method achieves an improved exploration of the full design space compared to standard non-linear local optimization algorithms for smooth functions, while maintaining fast local convergence in regions of interest.
+LAGO separates global exploration from local refinement at the proposal level: the BO acquisition function is optimized outside the active trust region, while local candidates are proposed within the trust region.
+Points in the vicinity of the accepted local step are incorporated in the global GP dataset only when satisfying a lengthscale-based minimum-distance criterion, hence reducing the risk of numerical instability during local exploitation.
+LAGO enhances BO with efficient local refinement when reaching promising regions, and reverts to exploratory behavior when local steps are not competitive.